Film screening

 Related links

-The German Film Office is pleased to co-present a special screening of Peter Welz’s 1991 film Banal Days with Deutsche Kinemathek and the DEFA Film Library at UMass Amherst.
+Please join us for a special opening night screening of Peter Welz’s 1991 film Banal Days, co-presented with Deutsche Kinemathek and the DEFA Film Library at UMass Amherst.
 With an introduction by Deutsche Kinemathek curator Annika Haupts.
 Please register to attend.

-Banal Days was 27-year-old Peter Welz’s feature debut.
+Banal Days was 27-year-old Peter Welz’s feature film debut.
 It was produced by the East German DEFA film studios’ young directors’ group “DaDaEr” and marked a radical break with DEFA’s formal and aesthetic norms.
 After two short films based on scripts by theater directors Frank Castorf and Leander Haußmann, Welz tried a new cinematic language: experimental, ironic, farcical.
 The outcome is a swansong for East Germany that is as sharp as it is scathing, full of allusions to the absurdity of daily life and the corruption of culture in the socialist state.

 Banal Days won a Max Ophüls Prize in 1991.